JamesCollerton/Planning-Permission/README.md

 src/main/resources/data/planning-applications-weekly-list.json solutions/ExerciseFour.txt 10
 ```

-The whole project was worked on in IntelliJ, so it may be easiest to open it as an IntelliJ project and run it from there. **The solutions to each exercise can be found in the solutions folder at the base of the repository**.
+The whole project was worked on in `IntelliJ`, so it may be easiest to open it as an `IntelliJ` project and run it from there. **The solutions to each exercise can be found in the solutions folder at the base of the repository**.

 ## Builds